Prag8855/aab/content/guides/blue-card.md

 - [ ] **1 biometric photo** (35 × 45 mm)
     You do not need to cut the photos yourself; they have a tool for this.
 The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **A translator** (optional)
     Many *Ausländerbehörde* employees only speak German.
-If you don't speak German, bring an interpreter or a German-speaking friend.
-It's not required, but it helps.
+If you don't speak German, bring an interpreter or a German-speaking friend.[^63] It's not required, but it helps.
 I recommend [Red Tape Translation](/out/red-tape-translation-interpreter).
 [Relocation consultants](/guides/relocation-agency-in-berlin) and [immigration lawyers](/guides/english-speaking-lawyers-berlin) can also translate for you.

 The appointment takes 15 to 60 minutes.
 You spend most of that time waiting.
 During the appointment, they take your fingerprints for your Blue Card.